 Can a parent use a student's Kenyon network ID and password to access their College records online?

 No. The Principles and Rules of Behavior in the Student Handbook states that students should never lend their account access information to anyone else.
 More information can be found in the Student Handbook.

 How can a student provide general consent for parents or others to communicate with the College about the student’s education?

 Students can release information by filling out a (effective for one calendar year) and signing the form in the registrar's office.
 A copy of the FERPA student consent form is available online.
 Students who are not on campus may have their signature affirmed by a notary public and then physically mail the form to the registrar's office.
 On the form, students choose which types of information to release to whom.

 Will Kenyon contact parents if a student is injured?

-A member of the Student Affairs staff (typically the staff member who is "on call," especially after hours) is informed when an injured or ill student is being transported to the local hospital.
+A member of the student affairs staff (typically the staff member who is "on call," especially after hours) is informed when an injured or ill student is being transported to the local hospital.
 The staff member will contact parents only with the student's permission or if there is a serious injury or condition that has rendered the student unable to consent.
 In all cases of health and safety, students are strongly encouraged to communicate directly with their parents/guardians.
-For more information on when parents of a tax-dependent student may be contacted, visit Parent Notification.
+For more information on when parents of a tax-dependent student may be contacted, see Parent Notification.

 Will Kenyon inform me when my student is seeing a College counselor or physician?